How Big Do Alaskan Malamutes Get? Size & Growth Guide

 Alaskan Malamutes are a large breed, reaching 75-100 lbs at full maturity.
 Large breeds take 12-24 months to reach their adult size, with most of their height achieved by 12 months and filling out continuing until 18-24 months.

-With a typical weight of 75-100 lbs and lifespan of 10-14 yrs, the Alaskan Malamute requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 75-100 lbs and lifespan of 10-14 yrs, the Alaskan Malamute benefits from care tailored to its physical and behavioral profile.
 Here's what the evidence and breed data show.

 Growth Timeline